Role of Data in Marketing Strategy

 Identify the attributes of the product category and state which are the determinant attributes for this market segment.
 To fully understand the attributes of your product, you may need to go back again to the applied technology, engineering or science behind your product.
 For this try ACM Digital Library, IEEEXplore, Science Direct, Engineering Village. which cover not only the technology but the human factors engineering for many products.

-IBIS World Industry Research Reports provides current reports on U.S. industries.
+IBISWorld provides reports on hundreds of U.S. industries.
 Each report consists of 30 to 40 pages of key statistics and analysis on market characteristics, operating conditions, current and forecast performance, major industry participants and more.
-The Library subscribes only to this section of IBISWorld.
+Metropolitan State University of Denver's College of Business provides funds to support access to IBISWorld.

-Provides access to thousands of full-text journal articles and e-books related to science, technology, engineering, medicine, social social sciences, fine arts and humanities.
+Provides access to thousands of full-text journal articles and ebooks related to science, technology, engineering, medicine, social sciences, and humanities.